-The project has two sets of questions.
-The first question is empirical: what is cybernetic citizenship—its characteristics, functions, and consequences?
+The project had two sets of questions.
+The first question was empirical: what is cybernetic citizenship — its characteristics, functions, and consequences?
 What are the transformations brought about by cybernetic citizenship to existing citizenship frameworks (liberal, communitarian, and republican) and dimensions (status, rights, identity, and participation), as well as to the current understanding of “sovereignty,” “governance,” and “state”?
-The second is question normative: is cybernetic citizenship morally justified?
+The second question was normative: is cybernetic citizenship morally justified?
 A focus is given to moral excellence, autonomous choice, democratic participation, and conformity.
 On the whole, the project invites the reader to consider the technological challenges that will shape the institution of citizenship in the 21st century, as demonstrated by the coronavirus crisis.

 Visit this page for related research.